 To help you visualize just how dirty a grocery store can be, we compared three store surfaces to areas of your home that you come into contact with every day using results from the NSF International Household Germ Study.

 Grocery store refrigerator handles turned out to contain more than 20 times the amount of bacteria that a typical household bathroom faucet bears, and self-checkout touchscreens were nearly 10 times as dirty as the average household toilet seat.
 Perhaps the most surprising result from our study, though, is the apparent efficacy of shopping cart sanitation policies.
-With many stores implementing rigorous cart sanitation, our analysis returned a lower germ count on shopping carts than for most household items and surfaces – somewhere between the average amount found on your personal computer keyboard and your steering wheel.
+As many stores continue implementing rigorous cart sanitation, our analysis returned a lower germ count on shopping carts than for most household items and surfaces – somewhere between the average amount found on your personal computer keyboard and your steering wheel.

 - Sanitize your hands after touching surfaces

 - Wear a mask over your mouth and nose

 - Wash your hands after shopping and after putting groceries away